patrickfuchs/buildH/docs/def_format.md

 ## Trajectory output and def files

 If an output trajectory (option `-opx`) is requested, the `.def` file provided **must** contain all possible C-H in that lipid (since the whole trajectory with Hs will be reconstructed).
+The newly built hydrogens will follow the names written in the 4th column of the def file.
 This option is slow, we do not recommend it if an output xtc file is not wanted.

 If no option `-opx` is used, **buildH** uses fast indexing.
 In this case the `.def` file can contain any subset of all possible C-H pairs.
 For example, if one wants to get the order parameters of the polar head only (Berger POPC), the `.def` will be the following: